Aliases for KCNIP4 Gene

 GeneCards Summary for KCNIP4 Gene

 KCNIP4 (Kv Channel Interacting Protein 4) is a Protein Coding gene.
 Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
-GO annotations related to this gene include calcium ion binding and voltage-gated ion channel activity.
+GO annotations related to this gene include calcium ion binding and potassium channel regulator activity.
 An important paralog of this gene is KCNIP3.

 UniProtKB/Swiss-Prot for KCNIP4 Gene